Euclid Quick Data Release (Q1): VIS processing and data products: The VIS processing function: Corrections made at the pixel level

 No correction for \ac{CTI} has been applied to Q1 data.
 However, we are monitoring \citep{2024SPIE13092E..0PS} the growing density ($\rho_{i}$) of several trap species with characteristic emission time ($\tau_{i}$).
 For a bright point source (with ${\rm S/N}=200$ following \citealt{2015MNRAS.453..561I}) that might be used for \ac{PSF} measurement far from the readout register, our model indicates that the net effect of parallel \ac{CTI} at the end of May 2024 causes $\Delta F/F\approx-(3\pm 2)\times10^{-4}$ fractional flux loss, and $\Delta y\approx(2\pm 1)\times10^{-3}$\,pixels of spurious astrometric shift, where uncertainties are the standard deviation between the best-fit value in every \ac{CCD} quadrant.
 The damage in all quadrants is growing roughly linearly over time: with additional, abrupt damage during Solar \acp{CME} and greater damage in the corner of the \ac{FPA} that is also most exposed to radiation during \acp{CME}.
 As the \ac{CTI} `signal' accumulates, these measurements are becoming more precise, and \ac{CTI} correction will be activated for a future data release.

-To monitor CTI, we use two techniques that both exploit a facility of the \ac{CCD} electronics to inject precisely known patterns of charge. \begin{itemize} \item \ac{TP} works by electronically injecting a flat image of charge into the full device, then shuffling it forward and backwards repeatedly, using a fixed phase time ($t_{\mathrm{ph}}$).
+To monitor CTI, we used two techniques that both exploit a facility of the \ac{CCD} electronics to inject precisely known patterns of charge.

+The first method, \Ac{TP}, works by electronically injecting a flat image of charge into the full device, then shuffling it forward and backwards repeatedly, using a fixed phase time ($t_{\mathrm{ph}}$).
 If an electron is captured by a trap with $\tau\approx t_\mathrm{ph}$, the repeated shuffling will produce a dipole pattern, as charge is released into an adjacent pixel.
 The intensity of this dipole can be modelled as

-where $N$ is the number of shuffles and $P$ is a measure of the `efficiency' of the trap, that is how likely it is to capture a nearby electron.
+where $N$ is the number of shuffles and $P$ is a measure of the `efficiency' of the trap, that is, how likely it is to capture a nearby electron.
 Since $I$ is a function of $t_{\rm ph}$, a dipole curve can be built up by repeating the \ac{TP} process using different values of $t_{\rm ph}$.
 By fitting this curve with Eq.~\eqref{eq:TP_equation}, we measure $\tau$ and $P$ for every trap.
 Doing this for the full \ac{FPA} will thus provide information about the position and emission-time constants of the traps in the devices, supporting the \ac{CTI} correction efforts.

-\item \Ac{EPER} tests work by injecting rectangular regions of charge with sharp edges.
+The second, \Ac{EPER}, works by injecting rectangular regions of charge with sharp edges.
 We fit the trailing of electrons after each charge-injection block into pixels that should contain zero electrons.
 We model \ac{EPER} trails (in both parallel and serial directions) using a non-linear model, {\tt arCTIc} \citep{2010MNRAS.401..371M,2014MNRAS.439..887M}.
 However, to first order, their profile $I(x)$ is roughly a sum of exponentials

 where $x$ is the pixel number, and $t_\mathrm{cl}$ the readout clock speed in seconds per pixel.
 The prefactor in the bracket normalises the total number of trailed electrons to $\Sigma_{i} \rho_{i}$.
 First pixel response is the deficit of electrons in the leading edges of each charge injection block (in the opposite direction to the \ac{EPER} trails).
-These electrons are the first to encounter empty traps, and many are captured (to eventually be released in the \ac{EPER} trail). \end {itemize}
+These electrons are the first to encounter empty traps, and many are captured (to eventually be released in the \ac{EPER} trail).